 Here is a copy of the list for reference:

 - Choose a server from the list below.
-Usually this will be the one with lowest latency (ping) to your server.
+Usually, this will be the one with the

 - If you have multiple servers in DN42, I'm open to peering with all of them at once.